Morristown Medical Center: History

 In a ruling issued in June 2015, Tax Court Judge Vito Bianco ruled that the hospital would be required to pay property taxes on nearly all of its 40 acres campus.

+In 2025, the hospital proposed a $1 billion expansion, which includes plans for a new 11-story, 483,000-square-foot building to accommodate 108 private rooms.
+Hospital executives said the expansion was needed in order to meet growing demand, increase capacity, and reduce wait times.
+However, the hospital expansion faced resistance from some local residents.

 Statistics

 As of 2021, Morristown Medical Center includes: